• Free shipping on all orders

 Jacktese

 The Jacktese is a friendly, lively combination of the Jack Russell and Maltese breeds.
-It is a hybrid breed, which means it is not recognized by kennel clubs or fancier associations, and it is quite a rare find.
-However, this mixed breed makes a good pet choice for active owners who want a dog to take with them on adventures but also that will be loyal and affectionate.
+Like other hybrid dogs, they’re not recognized by large kennel clubs and do not have a breed standard.
+However, this mixed breed makes a good pet for active owners who want a dog to take with them on adventures but also one that will be loyal and affectionate.

-The Jack Russell and Maltese are quite different characters, which means that the hybrid can lean towards one or the other or, more likely, it will adopt some characteristics of both parent breeds.
+The Jack Russell and Maltese have different features and behavioral characteristics, which means that the hybrid can lean toward one or the other or, more likely, adopt some characteristics of both parent breeds.

 Read on to find out whether the Jack Russell Terrier Maltese Mix is the right choice of dog for you and your circumstances.